rocket-pool/RPIPs/RPIPs/RPIP-49.md

   - Possible thought: setting a delegate expires after a time period (eg, 1 year)
   - Possible thought: if a delegate has x% of vote power, prevent new delegations to them (revert with error)
 - 3-transaction deposits for greater queue efficiency
+- RPL inflation
+  - The simplest possibility is to remove RPL rewards and the corresponding 3.5% of inflation
+  - Depending on release schedule, it might be useful to continue paying RPL rewards to legacy minipools.
+This would slow down a migration of NOs, and thus allow uptake of new NOs.
+  - Another possibility discussed is using RPL inflation to fulfill the role currently done by "voter share"
 - Cashing out credit as rETH
 - More thinking about current NOs moving to megapools while still attracting new NOs
   - One thought is to limit the current RPL rewards structure to legacy minipools.
 This could look like: